 Skip to main content

-How does The Listening Place measure success?
+How do we measure success?

 As an organisation, we are committed to understanding our impact.

-Understanding our impact means we can be confident that our service is actually achieving change for the people we support.
+Understanding our impact means we can be confident that our service is achieving change for the people we support.

 Doctor Sarah Davidson

-Head of Psychosocial at British Red Cross
+Head of Psychosocial at the British Red Cross

 Professor Stephen Platt